Terms and Conditions

 - Once the programme has commenced there are no refunds for cancellations/sickness.
 Your fees are still payable if your child/children do not attend.

-- Please provide your child/children with shoes, suitable clothing for the activities advertised, sunscreen, sunhat, raincoat, sufficient lunch and drink for each day.
+- Please provide your child/children with shoes, suitable clothing for the activities advertised, sunscreen, sunhat, raincoat, appropriate lunch / morning tea and drink for each day.

-- If your child has additional needs, please see the centre manager to discuss whether this programme is right for them.
+- If your child has additional needs, please see the programme manager to discuss whether this programme is right for them.
 While we are an inclusive programme we do not have the facilities to provide one on one care.
-Likewise if a child is unwell they should stay home rather than come to us.
+Any child with additional needs or has a teacher aide at school needs an additional needs form filled out so they can get the best out of the programme.

-- Where medical conditions or dietary intolerances have been medically diagnosed please ensure that the consent to administer medication form has been completed and provided to the programme Team Leader prior to the start and accompanied with the relevant treatment plan from the medical practitioner.
+- Where medical conditions or dietary intolerances have been medically diagnosed please ensure that the consent to administer medication form has been completed and provided to OSCAR Management prior to starting on the programme and accompanied with the relevant treatment plan from the medical practitioner.

 - We take due care with children’s belongings but accept no responsibility for lost or misplaced items.
 Please name your children’s belongings so any items left behind may be returned.
 All lost property will be held for 2 weeks after the programme before being donated to charity.